Remote Learning Information for Parents

 - Help your child to think about how they and you have coped with difficult situations in the past and reassure them that they will cope with this situation too.

 - Exercise regularly.
 Exercise is a proven treatment for stress and depression.
-Please find a fun list of Isolation Activities put together by students and teachers that might assist keep your child active.

 - Encourage your child to keep in touch with family members and friends via telephone, email or social media (where appropriate).